dalehassinger/unlocking-the-potential/README.md

 ### "Unlocking The Potential"

-Collection of items for the VMware Aria Admin and Automation Enthusiast.
+Collection of items for the VMware Aria Admin and Automation | Monitoring | Logging Enthusiast.

 * VMware Aria Automation
   * Templates